exaexa/ShinySOM/README.md

 Analysis results are exported to the server side of the application.
 You may download it from the data transfer interface, accessible by clicking the "Upload/download data" button in the top bar.

+### I found a bug, what to do now?

+If ShinySOM does something unexpected or crashes (Shiny application crashes are presented by sudden graying of the screen), feel free to use the [GitLab issue tracker](https://gitlab.com/exaexa/ShinySOM/issues) to report what went wrong.
+Please include a reproducible description of how to trigger the problem in the report, including the OS used to run ShinySOM and the browser used for viewing the interface.
+Properly reported bugs may be fixed in several hours.

 ### Is ShinySOM suitable for producing graphics for publication?

 Not directly, all visualisation in ShinySOM is optimized for on-screen viewing.
 You can get high-quality prints of any produced data using the standard R tools (e.g. `ggplot`); an example of that is available in [the tutorial](TUTORIAL.md).